t0mll0yd/dazn-node-js-coding-challenge/README.md

 POST /users/USER_ID/streams/STREAM_ID
 ```

+If the user is already registered to this stream, it will return a `200 OK` response.
-If the user has 2 or less current streams, this will return a `201 CREATED` response.
+Otherwise, if the user has 2 or less current streams, this will add the new stream and return a `201 CREATED` response.
-Otherwise, it will return a `409 CONFLICT` with a message body:
+Otherwise, when the user is already registered with the maximum number of streams, it will return a `409 CONFLICT` response with a message body:

 ```
 {